Bateau

 A bateau or batteau is a shallow-draft, flat-bottomed boat which was used extensively across North America, especially in the colonial period and in the fur trade.
 It was traditionally pointed at both ends but came in a wide variety of sizes.
 The name derives from the French word, bateau, which is simply the word for boat and the plural, bateaux, follows the French, an unusual construction for an English plural.
-In the southern United States, the term is still used to refer to flat-bottomed boats, including those elsewhere called jon boats.
+In the southern United States, the term is still used to refer to flat-bottomed boats, including those elsewhere called johnboats.

 Construction

 Bateaux were flat-bottomed and double-ended.
 They were built with heavy stems at bow and stern and a series of frames amidships, likely from natural oak crooks when available, and planked with sawn boards, likely pine although builders would have used whatever material was available.
 These boats would have varied from place to place, from builder to builder and also evolved over time, however in general, they were 24 to 50 ft long and 5 to 8 ft wide.
 The bottoms were planked and flat, without a keel, but possibly with a larger "keel-plank" in the center and sometimes reinforced with cross cleats.
 The sides were planked, tapering to sharp at either end.